PODCAST "The Bulletin"

 Episode 52, 2025

-Theme: applications currently being prepared by the Historical Archive of the Santa Casa da Misericórdia de Lisboa
+Theme: applications currently being prepared by the Historical Archive of the Santa Casa da Misericórdia of Lisbon

-Guest: Francisco Manoel holds a degree in Historical Sciences (1984) and specialized in Document Sciences – Archive (1989) from the Faculty of Arts of the University of Lisbon.
-He began working at the Santa Casa da Misericórdia de Lisboa in 1986, taking over the direction of the Archive in 1991.
+Guest: Francisco Manoel holds a degree in Historical Sciences (1984) and specialized in Document Sciences – Archive (1989) from the Faculty of Letters of the University of Lisbon.
+He began working at the Santa Casa da Misericórdia de Lisboa in 1986, assuming the direction of the Archive in 1991.

 Episode 51, 2025

 Guest: Ana Silva Coelho has been a lawyer since 2005.
 She is currently the legal advisor to the Board of the Santa Casa da Misericórdia de Lisboa.
 She practices in Gaming Law and European Union Law.
-She is an agent of the Portuguese State, in matters of gaming, before the Court of Justice of the EU.
+She is an agent of the Portuguese State regarding gaming matters at the Court of Justice of the EU.
 She participated in the drafting of legislation for the gaming sector and has made presentations on the topic.
 She is part of European working groups, contributing to the debate and evolution of the sector.
-Married and mother of Luísa and Teresa, she combines her professional commitment with a sense of mission in public service, which she believes is both the legal profession and the social games of the State.
+Married and mother of Luísa and Teresa, she combines her professional commitment with a sense of mission in public service, which she believes is essential for both advocacy and state social gaming.

 Episode 50, 2025

-Theme: The second volume of "Revolution, wow!", with Victor Pereira
+Theme: The second volume of "Revolution, hey!", with Victor Pereira

 Guest: Victor Pereira holds a PhD in 20th Century History from the Institut d'études politiques de Paris (2007).
-A specialist in Portuguese emigration during the Estado Novo, he has also researched the April 25 Revolution.
-He was a university professor in France (2010-2021) and has been a principal researcher at the Institute of Contemporary History of Nova University of Lisbon since 2021, where he directs the Contemporary History Press.
+A specialist in Portuguese emigration during the Estado Novo, he has also researched the Revolution of April 25.
+He was a university professor in France (2010-2021) and has been a principal researcher at the Institute of Contemporary History of the Nova University of Lisbon since 2021, where he directs the Contemporary History Press.

 Episode 49, 2025